Algebra with YASTN tensors#

 None

-, takes the total charge n of the original tensor resulting in a tensor with n=0.leg (Optional[Leg]) – It is possible to provide a new leg directly.
+, which takes the total charge n of the original tensor resulting in a tensor with n=0.leg (Optional[Leg]) – It is possible to provide a new leg directly.
 It has to be of dimension one but can contain information about the fusion of other dimension-one legs.
-If given (not None), it overrides information provided in
+If provided, it overrides information in

 s